kylep/kyle.pericak.com/content/posts/gcp/gcp-firestore-python.md

 Offical Firestore pricing data is [here](https://cloud.google.com/firestore/pricing).

-**Note that Firestore is almost twice the price/operation of Datastore mode.**
+**Note that Firestore mode is almost twice the price of Datastore mode.**
 Datastore pricing can be found [here](https://cloud.google.com/datastore/pricing).

 Every day a number of free operations are allowed, which for a small